ux-at-icfnext/data/src/data-we-collect/dawn/index.md

 ---
 layout: layouts/collections
-title: National Survey on Drug Use and Health (NSDUH)
+title: Drug Abuse Warning Network (DAWN)
 subtitle: Title to introduce the page
 short:  |
-  The data provide estimates of substance use and mental illness at the national, state, and substate levels.
-NSDUH data also help to identify the extent of substance use and mental illness among different subgroups, estimate trends over time, and determine the need for treatment services.
+  The Drug Abuse Warning Network (DAWN) is a nationwide public health surveillance system that captures data on emergency department visits related to recent substance use and misuse directly from the electronic health records of participating hospitals.
 cycle: Annually
 update: October 3, 2022
-last: 2021
+last: 2022
-nav: nsduh
+nav: dawn
 ---

 <style>
 a.hide-link {
   text-decoration: none;